WebReflection/hyperHTML-Element/README.md

   // observed attributes are automatically defined as accessors static get observedAttributes() { return ['key']; }

+  // boolean attributes are automatically defined as accessors
+  // and will set or remove the passed value static get booleanAttributes() { return ['active']; }

   // invoked once the component has been fully upgraded
   // suitable to perform any sort of setup
   // granted to be invoked right before either